JaredSchwartz/RuleMiner.jl/README.md

 arules = apriori(data, 0.05, 3)
 ```

-Generate frequent itemesets with a minimum support of 100 transacations using _ECLAT_
+Generate frequent itemesets with a minimum support of 100 transactions using _ECLAT_

 ```julia
 itemsets = eclat(data, 100)